huang-pan/modern-data-stack-2023/Udemy_Spark.md

 		- It does this by detecting fluctuations of streaming workloads, including data waiting to be ingested, and provisioning the right amount of resources needed (up to a user-specified limit).
 In addition, Enhanced Autoscaling will gracefully shut down clusters whenever utilization is low while guaranteeing the evacuation of all tasks to avoid impacting the pipeline.
 	- cluster autoscaling?
 		- same as DLT enhanced autoscaling https://docs.databricks.com/en/delta-live-tables/auto-scaling.html
-		- Spark cluster autoscaling not worth it: too much time spent changing size of cluster, but you have to try it / tune it to see if it works for your workload
+		- ****Spark cluster autoscaling not worth it****: too much time spent changing size of cluster, but you have to try it / tune it to see if it works for your workload
 			- https://synccomputing.com/is-databrickss-autoscaling-cost-efficient/
 	- https://www.youtube.com/watch?v=vTbVBlHhecQ
 		- delta lake streaming: be prepared to break streams